Maimonides (1138—1204)

 Warren Zev Harvey, “A Portrait of Spinoza as a Maimonidean,"Rivista di storia della filosofia, 19, 1981.

-Barry Holtz, ed., Back to The Sources: Reading the Classic Jewish Texts, New York: Simon & Schuster, 1986.
+Barry Holtz, ed., Back to The Sources: Reading the Classic Jewish Texts, New York: Simone & Schuster, 1986.

 An excellent collection of essays on the various texts central to Judaism that explains the places of Scripture, Talmud, Midrash, Kabbala, biblical commentary, and philosophical works in the Jewish tradition(s).
 This is very helpful on account of the large number of references Maimonides makes to several of these texts.